 - Any other relief that a commissioner determines to be necessary to protect you from abuse.

 The Commissioner will forward the Interim Protective Order to law enforcement and the District Court.
-A law enforcement officer will then immediately serve the alleged abuser with a copy of the Interim Protective Order.
+A law enforcement officer will then immediately serve the Respondent with a copy of the Interim Protective Order.
 The Interim Protective Order will state:

-- The day, time, and location of another hearing for a Temporary Protective Order; and
+- The day, time, and location of the hearing for a Temporary Protective Order; and

 - The tentative day, time, and location of a final hearing for a Final Protective Order.